Welcome to my author page

 After smokechasing a few books on Voyager, the Pleistocene, and even about how to write books, I've returned to the cache.
 I'm writing about fire.
 A lot.

 The summer of 2013 was a rolling thunder of media attention.
 If you want to grab public or political attention, you have to burn a lot of houses, kill people, and overrun celebrity landscapes.
 This season's fires did all that.
 I've written five op/eds, done radio interviews, and appeared in a couple of documentaries.
 It has all reinvigorated my sense that I need to push my scholarship into print sooner rather than later.
 I'm trying.

 But the big story is a survey of the American fire scene since 1960.
 Briefly, the project envisions two complementary products.
 Between Two Fires will craft a grand narrative of America's great cultural revolution on fire, while To the Last Smoke will provide color commentary through suites of essays on various themes and regional reconnaissances.
 After years of studying fire around the world, I'm having to relearn the details of my own country.
 For particulars, see the project website.
-Regional suites to date include Florida, California, the Northern Rockies, Great Plains (with a special section on Texas), and the Southwest.
-Between Two Fires is written and will be published through the U.S. Forest Service by October.
-To the Last Smoke lacks half of the Southwest essays, and few other strays from elsewhere, but is mostly written.
-I'll spend the coming months securing a publisher.
-I'd like to add another couple of regions before I declare that particular fire out.
+Regional suites to date include Florida, California, the Northern Rockies, Great Plains, and the Southwest with another three surveys planned.
+The University of Arizona Press will publish To the Last Smoke, with up to eight of the regional surveys, beginning in 2015.
+Meanwhile, it has Between Two Fires,which I completed in draft in August, 2013, out for review.
+Somehow I doubt, though, that I'll ever be able to declare this particular fire out.

 It's been a lot to have taken on - too much, really.
 But sometimes opportunities come like ketchup out of a bottle.
 You shake and shake and nothing happens.
 Then it all comes out with a splat.
 I've been happy to see it on my plate, and will be happy to see it gone while I reach for another bottle.
 Some things I guess I never learn.